learnk8s/learnk8s.io/_blog/kubernetes-cli-tricks/index.md

 kubectl explain deploy.spec
 ~~~

-## 3. Define custom output formats
+## 3. Use custom output formats

-When you retrieve resources from the API server with the `kubectl get` command, then, by default, kubectl displays them in a human-readable table format like in the following example:
+When you use `kubectl get` to read Kubernetes resources, you get by default an output format like in the following example:

 ~~~bash
 $ kubectl get pods